 Don’t get me wrong.
 I’ve been here, often.
 But it makes a difference whether you go out somewhere or you call it home turf.

 I had come here for yoga, because #YogaEveryDamnDay.
-This is more convenient now, because my studio is just across the street.
+This is more convenient now, because my studio is nearby.

 Apart from that, I had known Bugis Junction and Bugis Village.
 Heck, I’d even been to Bugis+.
 I had known Ah Chew Desserts at Liang Seah Street.
 I’ve had steamboat dinner there before, too.
 But I had not been aware of this place opposite Bugis Junction, on Tan Quee Lan and North Bridge, that serves bingsu 24/7.
 I have yet to try it; I’m pretty clueless about Korean dessert.